thgil/oga/README.md

 If you want to add it back into the main branch submit a pull request from your browser.

-To update you repo with the remote repo do:
+To update you repo with the remote repo do:[more from bitbucket](https://bitbucket.org/JemimaLight/opengameart/pull-requests)

 	git pull